 We intend to continue to increase our investments in our implementation, client support teams and technology infrastructure to serve our clients and support our growth.
 We expect cost of revenues to continue to grow in absolute dollars as we grow our business, but to vary as a percentage of revenues from period to period as a function of the utilization of implementation and support personnel and the extent to which we recognize fees from bill-pay services and other third-party functionality integrated into our solutions.
-Our gross margin for the three and six months ended June 30, 2024 was 59.4% and 58.6%, respectively, and 53.9% and 53.8% for the three and six months ended June 30, 2023, respectively.
+Our gross margin for the three and six nine months ended June 30, 2024 September 30, 2024 was 59.4% 58.9% and 58.6% 58.7%, respectively, and 53.9% 54.0% and 53.8% for the three and six nine months ended June 30, 2023 September 30, 2023, respectively.

-The major components of cost of revenues represented the following percentages of revenues for the three months ended June 30, 2024: third-party hosting services (5.9%), the direct costs of bill-pay and other third-party intellectual property included in our solutions (17.5%), our implementation and client support teams (9.7%), our development team responsible for maintaining and releasing updates to our platform (3.6%), amortization (2.2%), and stock-based compensation (1.6%).
+The major components of cost of revenues are represented in the following table as percentages of revenues for the three and nine months ended June 30, 2024: third-party hosting services (5.9%), the direct costs of bill-pay September 30, 2024 and other third-party intellectual property included in our solutions (17.5%), our implementation and client support teams (9.7%), our development team responsible for maintaining and releasing updates to our platform (3.6%), amortization (2.2%), and stock-based compensation (1.6%).
 The major components of cost of revenues represented the following percentages of revenues for the three months ended June 30, 2023: third-party hosting services (7.8%), the direct costs of bill-pay and other third-party intellectual property included in our solutions (17.3%), our implementation and client support teams (13.0%), our development team responsible for maintaining and releasing updates to our platform (3.1%), amortization (2.5%), stock-based compensation (2.3%), and depreciation (0.1%).
+2023, respectively.